On-Site & Remote CART

 Communication Access Realtime Translation (CART) is also referred to as real-time captioning or live-event captioning.

+iYellow Captions provides Communication Access Realtime Translation (CART) services, also referred to as real-time captioning or live-event captioning.
+Using the latest in cutting-edge communication technology, iYC can support your STT requirements for on-site & remote CART services.
 Communication Access Realtime Translation (CART) is a way to transcribe spoken English into readable English text.
 CART services are provided using the latest real-time technology, combined with a stenotype machine and notebook computer.
 The text appears on a computer monitor or other display, and serves as an important communication tool for people who are Deaf, hard of hearing, or learning a second language.
-TCSI provides two types of CART services: on-site and remote.

 CART provides a complete translation of all spoken words and environmental sounds for the benefit of an individual, or group of consumers.
 Services are available in a variety of settings including; classrooms, courtrooms, religious services, conventions and conferences, personal appointments and events, civic events, cultural presentations, or anywhere communication access is needed.
 Increasingly, CART is being provided remotely via the Internet or a telephone connection.
 A CART provider must also be sensitive to the varying needs of consumers.